ElifGokceAtilgan/ecommerce_protein/README.md

 # README

-Ruby on Rails (API Mode) e-commerce application
+Ruby on Rails (API Mode) e-commerce application.

+For the product creation process, you can look at the seeds.rb file and create it with rails db:seeds, you can update the stock_quantity values for stock control.

 Graphiql Queries: